argmaxml/recsplain/docs/source/how-it-works.rst

 First, customize how the system organizes and compares the items in your database.
 Simply send your configuration data to the system.

-The configuation data is comprised of your filters, encoders, and metric.
+The configuration data consists of your filters, encoders, and metric.

 Filters are hard filters.
 The system uses the hard filters to separate the indexed items into partitions.
 Use the partitions to control which items are checked for similarity each time you run an item or user query.